jasondcamp/mysqld-integration-test/README.md

 ![](https://api.codeclimate.com/v1/badges/e5505727f2fa988debcb/maintainability) ![](https://api.codeclimate.com/v1/badges/e5505727f2fa988debcb/test_coverage)

 ## Overview
 mysqld-integration-test is a python module that creates a temporary mysqld instance to use for testing your application.
 It is based on the `testing.mysqld` module which has not been updated recently.
+You will need a working MySQL or MariaDB install.
+It does not have to be running, the binaries are needed.

 ## Download and Install
 To install use pip: